tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 #### Approximation by multiple point constraints

-*AppDef* package provides low-level tools to allow parallel approximation of groups of points into Bezier or B-Spline curves using multiple point constraints.
+*AppDef* module provides low-level tools to allow parallel approximation of groups of points into Bezier or B-Spline curves using multiple point constraints.

 The following low level services are provided: